Versatile Vegan Chili with Charred Veggies and Beans

 Servings4

-Three pro tips and an unexpected ingredient give this chili-inspired vegetable-based soup next-level flavor.
+Three pro tips and an unexpected ingredient take this vegetable-based chili to the next-level flavor with its homemade chili powder and amped up flavors.
 "Choose your own adventure" protein add-ins make it versatile.

 Kitchen Tools